 I have a confession to make.

-It seems to be something that has the potential to cause people to avoid traveling solo altogether.
+Dining solo seems to be something that has the potential to cause people to avoid traveling alone altogether.

 I found this surprising, and had some trouble understanding how it could be such an enormous obstacle that it could prevent someone from enjoying all of the other benefits of solo travel.